 Key Technical Specifications:

-• Equipment: Hydraulic coupling system
+• Equipment: Hydraulic coupling system (asphalt mixer drive)

-• Location: Asphalt production facility
+• Location: Asphalt production facility (industrial plant)

-• Balancing tool: Balanset-1A dynamic balancer
+• Balancing tool: Balanset-1A portable two-plane dynamic balancer

-• Measurement type: Two-plane dynamic balancing
+• Measurement type: In-situ two-plane dynamic balancing (field balancing)

 Technical Diagnosis of Hydraulic Coupling Imbalance